The-SS/recipe_analysis/README.md

 The country data is saved to the `country_data` directory.
 The region data is saved to the `region_data` directory.
 The continent data is saved to the `continent_data` directory.
+The world data is saved to the root directory.
 The script can be executed without any modifications.

 ## Building the graphs
 The `construct_graphs.py` script is used to build two graphs:
-1. An unweighted undirected graph between recipes and ingredients
+1. An unweighted undirected graph between recipes and ingredients with `_ingredients` appended to the original file name.
-2. A weighted undirected graph between recipes and nutrients.
+2. A weighted undirected graph between recipes and nutrients (normalized by energy) with `_nutrients` appended to the original file name.

-Two `.gml` files are saved to the same directory.
+Two `.gml` files are saved to the same directory where the `.pkl` file resides.
 The script can be executed without any modifications.

 ## Processing the graphs
+### Ingredients Graphs
 The `ingredients_graph_processing.py` script processes the graph by
 1. Removing recipes with a small number of ingredients
 2. Removing ingredients that are only used a few number of times (and those that have a name less than 2 characters long)